Western Arkansas Technical Center

 Who We Serve

-WATC serves high school students from Crawford, Franklin, Johnson, Logan, Scott, and Sebastian counties.
+WATC serves high school students from Crawford, Franklin, Johnson, Logan, Scott, and Sebastian counties in Arkansas.
 Services are offered at no cost to the students.
 WATC provides books, tuition, and fees thanks to funding made available by the Department of Workforce Education and a training fee paid by the local school districts.

 Apprenticeships